Treyeth/Projects/Volatility_Forecast_Stock/README.md

 ## DAX Forecast
 ![Screenshot](Images/forecast_dax.png)

-Above, the 5 day forecast can be seen for the model ARMA(3,3) - GARCH(1,1) with an normal inverse distribution for the DAX Performance Index.
+The 5 day forecast can be seen above for the model ARMA(3,3) - GARCH(1,1) with an normal inverse distribution for the DAX Performance Index.

 | Day      | Observed Yield      | ARMA(3,3) GARCH(1,1) NIG |
 | ------------- |:-------------:| -----:|